LGBTQ culture in Dallas–Fort Worth

-In 2014, Dallas' Oak Lawn District was voted the number one gayborhood in the country by Out Traveler.
-According to a 2006 study by the Williams Institute on Sexual Orientation and Gender Identity Law and Public Policy, the Dallas-Fort Worth metroplex has the largest gay metro population in Texas.
+Throughout Dallas–Fort Worth, there is a large lesbian, gay, bisexual, and transgender community.
+Since 2005, DFW has constituted one of the largest LGBT communities in Texas.

 History

 The first pro-LGBT event in DFW occurred in 1972; it was an unorganized march in Downtown Dallas.
 The first official gay pride parade took place in June 1980.
+Since then, both the Dallas and Fort Worth metropolitan divisions of the Metroplex have held their own separate gay pride festivals.

 Geography

 The Oak Lawn/Cedar Springs Road area serves as North Texas' largest gayborhood and is home to Dallas' vibrant gay nightlife.
 The first LGBT-oriented business to open there was Union Jack, a clothing store operated by an expatriate from the United Kingdom, Richard Longstaff.
 It opened in 1971 and moved to Cedar Springs Road around 1972.
 It announced that it was closing in 2014.
 It was open for 42 years.
 Bishop Arts is the other known gayborhood in Dallas.
 There's a notable number of gay residents, along with a few popular gay-centric/gay-friendly establishments.
+Tallywackers, a male version of Hooter's, opened on May 30, 2015, and closed in 2016 in the city of Dallas.
+It was owned by Rodney Duke.
+Its customer base included homosexual men and straight women.
+In Fort Worth, there is also a large LGBT community spread throughout the city.

 Institutions

 In 1994 Community Center established the Phil Johnson Historic Archives and Research Library.
 The University of North Texas Libraries acquired this facility in 2012.
 This library holds archival information related the DFW LGBT community.
 The producers of the Dallas Buyers Club film used this archive.

 The Stonewall Democrats of Dallas is an LGBT political club in the area.

-Gay for Good has a Dallas-Fort Worth chapter.
+Gay for Good also has a Dallas–Fort Worth chapter.

-The Resource Center opened its 20,000-square-foot building in 2016.
-The $8.7 million project is located in Oaklawn and is one of the largest LGBT community centers in the nation.
+The Resource Center opened its 20,000-square-foot building in 2016; the $8.7 million project is located in Oaklawn and is one of the largest LGBT community centers in the nation.

 Due to the high HIV/AIDS infection rate among young black gay men in Dallas County, the University of California, San Francisco researchers in partnership with original project coordinators Venton Jones, Terrance Anderson, and community organizer Chaaz Quigley decided to establish the United Black Ellument in Dallas.
 United Black Ellument (UBE), which had a cost of $1.6 million, is aimed at lowering infection rates in the Black LGBT community in Dallas.
 Researchers and Black LGBT community leaders study and promote safer sex habits in the Black LGBT community.
 The program includes social coffee hours every week, discussion panels, worship services, fashion shows, safer sex promotions, support groups, and picnics.
 Over 500 black gay and bisexual men have been participants.
 UBE is based near Downtown Dallas.